Call for CEOs to tackle wider interests of society, environment

-That was the key message from Stewardship Asia Centre chief executive Rajeev Peshawaria in his address to delegates at the Stewardship Asia Roundtable 2022 yesterday.
+That was the key message from Stewardship Asia Centre chief executive Rajeev Peshawaria in his address to delegates at the Stewardship Asia Roundtable 2022 on Thursday (March 31).

 "Today's corporate leader is not one with the highest title or authority," he said.
 "Today's leader will be defined by his or her genuine desire and persistence to create a better future."